Maui, Hawaii Insider Tips

 Authentic Hawaiian dining Maui-style

 If you are looking for an authentic Hawaiian dining experience, Ko Restaurant at The Fairmont Kea Lani, Maui offers plantation era-inspired cuisine.
 They have truly represented Maui cuisine from the main cultures of the island all brought together when working the sugarcane fields.
 The menu features Portuguese stew, lobster tempura, chicken and mushroom lumpia, Maui Cattle Company ribeye, pancit, and coconut gelato.
-FYI, the restaurant is undergoing a major renovation and will be opening in February of 2012.

 Want to impress your dining companion?
 Go to Restaurant Nick’s Fishmarket Maui and order the Strawberries Panzini – Ulupalakua Ranch strawberries flambéed tableside with Grand Marnier served with Hawaiian brown sugar, Devonshire Cream & Chocolate sauce – the presentation of this dessert alone is worth it!
 Located at The Fairmont Kea Lani Resort.
 Save me a bite!